Where are the 300 tonnes of emergency Covid-19 supplies that have landed in Delhi in last five days?

 “There is no record of Covid related medical aid being sent to domestic destinations,” said the spokesperson of Delhi Airport around noon on Monday.

 The Ministry of External Affairs told The Hindu that an Empowered Group of Ministers and officials was fielding requests from state governments.
-But officials in six states told Scroll.in that they have not heard from the Centre about whether they will be receiving any share in the emergency supplies.
+But officials in six states told Scroll.in on Monday that they have not heard from the Centre about whether they will be receiving any share in the emergency supplies.

 “We really need these supplies, but we don’t even know they have arrived,” said Kumar Rahul, secretary in Punjab health department.